 - Sanitary facilities, such as toilets, showers or baths.

-Your insurance policy should enable you to get on with your daily life and minimise the effects of any disruption.
+Your insurance policy should enable you to get on with your daily life.
+And the effects of any disruption should be minimal.

 - Carry on being involved in any other regular activities you do